 If you do have to drive through the Gap of Dunloe go early (before 9 am) or late (after 7 pm), especially during the summer months.

-Walking the Gap of Dunloe – the obvious alternative…
+The Gap of Dunloe Walk – an obvious alternative…

 It’s not that we don’t think walking is exciting.
 We do!
-But it is the obvious choice as opposed to driving and so isn’t making our five.
+But exploring the Gap of Dunloe by foot is the obvious choice after driving and so isn’t making our five.
 However, we highly recommend walking through the Gap of Dunloe.
 It’s one of our favourite things to do.

 The walk from Kate Kearney’s Cottage to the Head of the Gap of Dunloe (the highest point before the road drops back down to the Black Valley) is 6km and takes around 1.5 to 2 hours depending on pace.
 The round trip is double that.